Atacamite

 Atacamite is a copper halide mineral: a copper(II) chloride hydroxide with formula Cu2Cl(OH)3.
-It was first described for deposits in the Atacama Desert of Chile in 1802 by Dmitri de Gallitzin.
+It was first described from deposits in the Atacama Desert of Chile in 1802 by Dmitri Alekseyevich Golitsyn.
 The Atacama Desert is also the namesake of the mineral.

 Occurrence

 Atacamite is polymorphous with botallackite, clinoatacamite, and paratacamite.
 Atacamite is a comparatively rare mineral, formed from primary copper minerals in the oxidation or weathering zone of arid climates.
 It has also been reported as a volcanic sublimate from fumarole deposits, as sulfide alteration products in black smokers.
 The mineral has also been found naturally on oxidized copper deposits in Chile, China, Russia, Czech Republic, Arizona, and Australia.
-It occurs in association with cuprite, brochantite, linarite, caledonite, malachite, chrysocolla and its polymorphs.
+It occurs in association with cuprite, brochantite, linarite, caledonite, malachite, and chrysocolla and its polymorphs.

-Synthetic Occurrence
+Synthetic occurrence

 Atacamite has been discovered in the patina of the Statue of Liberty, and as alteration of ancient bronze and copper artifacts.
+The bronze of the Antikythera mechanism had turned to atacamite under the sea.

 The mineral has been found as a pigment in sculpture, manuscripts, maps, and frescoes discovered in Eurasia, Russia, and Persia.